Notes From The Underground

 Notes from the Underground

-Some of Notes From The Underground's most popular tracks include Why Did You Put Me On, Where I'm At, Down In the Basement, What Am I Doing Here, I Wish I Was a Punk.
-Listen to these songs and discover more from their extensive catalog.
+Notes From The Underground's most-played tracks include Why Did You Put Me On, Where I'm At, Down In the Basement, What Am I Doing Here, I Wish I Was a Punk.
+Listen to these songs and explore more from their catalog on this page.

 American psychedelic rock band founded in 1965 and disbanded in 1969.
-Berkeley, CA, psychedelic outfit Notes from the Underground formed in 1965, originally comprised of singer/multi-instrumentalis...
+Berkeley, CA, psychedelic outfit Notes from the Underground formed in 1965, originally comprised of singer/multi-instrumentalist Fred Sokolow, guitarist Mark Mandell, bassist Mi...
 Read the full biography on this page.

-You can find Notes From The Underground vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Notes From The Underground vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Notes From The Underground